 - I can buckle your helmet or you can buckle your helmet.

-Helmet wearing, homework completion, and chores is not optional.
+Helmet wearing, homework completion, and chores are not optional.
 They have to do it.
 But how they do it is up to them.

 And when they make the choice, they stick with it.
 With fewer eye-rolls, fewer stomps of their feet, and less complaining.